aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

 path for this route.

 Note that 'tenant.phonebook' is a **second level state** (child of 'tenant' abstract state).
-See Angular-UI's route document for more information on defining states.
+See Angular UI's route document for more information on defining states.
 But, in most cases, you can define it easily by taking existing routes as reference.